Taringa suburb profile

 Taringa rental market trends

-The rental market in Taringa has shown stability for houses, with rents remaining unchanged at $660 per week over the past year.
-In contrast, unit rents have experienced a notable increase of 9.1%, reaching $600 per week.
-This growth in unit rents highlights a rising demand for more affordable living options in this well-connected suburb.
+The rental market in Taringa has shown stability, with house rents remaining unchanged at $650 per week over the past year.
+In contrast, unit rents have experienced a 6.1% increase, reaching $610 per week.
+This growth in unit rents reflects a steady demand for more affordable living options in this well-connected suburb, making it an attractive choice for renters seeking convenience and value.

 Suburbs near Taringa